LEHam-2025/LeHam-Virtual-League/README.md

 This should be fairly simple.

-The first file, 'movement', contains movement functions The second file, 'sensing', contains sensing functions The third file, 'logic', contains the algorithm functions The final one, 'robot.py', is the actual final file.
+-The first file, 'movement', contains movement functions

+-The second file, 'sensing', contains sensing functions

+-The third file, 'logic', contains the algorithm functions

+-The final file, 'robot.py', is the actual final file.

+(The 'omni-dir' file is for omni-directional movement.
+I don't expect us to use it, but I made it because I was bored and had 10 minutes.
+Feel free to work on it if you want)

 Once the other files are done, we should be able to simply import * from logic and run a 'main' function.
 Therefore, it is imperative that each module is independent, to avoid complications